AlgoritmiaClub/missing-semester/workshops/software_engineering/introduction_to_version_control.md

 A branch in Git is simply a movable pointer to a commit.
 The default branch is usually called `main` or `master`.
-When you create a new branch, Git makes a pointer that starts at the current commit, and as you add new commits, that branch pointer advances automatically.
+When you create a new branch, Git makes a pointer that starts at the specified commit, and as you add new commits, that branch pointer advances automatically.
+This represent the attached head state, where the special pointer `HEAD` is pointing to a branch.

 Because branches are lightweight, Git encourages developers to create many of them, one branch for each feature, bug fix, or experiment.
 This makes it safe to